Coedice/website/_posts/2022-03-09-study-hard-not-smart-with-studystreaks.md

 use_math: true
 tags: software
 icon: books.jpg
+icon_alt: Bookshelf filled with books bound in the same red leather covers
 ---
 Studying and staying motivated weren't easy before, and now it is harder than ever with all the distractions of the home.
 Therefore, I thought I would walk you through some